laynemcnish/flyingk9agility/getting_started.md

 ### Interested in agility?

 According to the [American Kennel Club](http://www.akc.org/events/agility/what-is-agility/), “agility is designed to demonstrate a dog's willingness to work with its handler in a variety of situations.
 It is an athletic event that requires conditioning, concentration, training and teamwork.
-Dog and handlers negotiate an obstacle course racing against the clock”
+Dog and handlers negotiate an obstacle course racing against the clock.”

 ### Competing in Agility